- Introduction

 Commentaries require the full information of the author, volume title, series title, editor, volume number, and publishing information (17.1.8.2).
 Many reference works such as commentaries, lexicons, biblical and theological dictionaries have approved abbreviations.
 If you are unsure of the abbreviation you can spell out the entire series name.

 B: Cohick, Lynn H. The Letter to the Ephesians.
-NICNT.
+New International Commentary on the New Testament.
 Grand Rapids: Eerdmans, 2020.

 Numbered Commentary in a Series